phpMussel/phpMussel/_docs/readme.en.md

 /CONTRIBUTING.md | Information about how to contribute to the project.
 /LICENSE.txt | A copy of the GNU/GPLv2 license.
 /PEOPLE.md | Information about the people involved in the project.
-/phpmussel.php | Loader (loads the main script, updater, etcetera).
+/phpmussel.php | The loader.
 This is what you're supposed to be hooking into (essential)!
 /README.md | Project summary information.
 /web.config | An ASP.NET configuration file (in this instance, to protect the `/vault` directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).
 /_docs/ | Documentation directory (contains various files).